opulencephp/Opulence/application/rdev/models/orm/README.md

 ```

 ## Aggregate Roots
 Let's say that when creating a user you also create a password object.
 This password object has a reference to the user object's Id.
 In this case, the user is what we call an *aggregate root* because without it, the password wouldn't exist.
-You might be asking yourself "How do I get the Id of the user before storing the password?"
+It'd be perfectly reasonable to insert both of them in the same unit of work.
+However, if you did this, you might be asking yourself "How do I get the Id of the user before storing the password?"
 The answer is `registerAggregateRootChild`:
 ```php
 // Let's assume the unit of work has already been setup and that the user and password objects are created
 // Order here matters: aggregate roots should be added before their children